apify/apify-docs/docs/storage/key_value_store.md

 The default key-value store's ID is **default**\.
 The {KEY} is the record's **key** and {EXT} corresponds to the data value's MIME content type.

 To manage your key-value stores, you can use the following methods.
-For a full list of methods, see the `KeyValueStore` class's [API reference](https://sdk.apify.com/docs/api/key-value-store#keyvaluestoregetvaluekey).
+[See the `KeyValueStore` class's API reference](https://sdk.apify.com/docs/api/key-value-store#keyvaluestoregetvaluekey) for the full list.

 ```js
 // Get the default input